Chuck Rock – Review

 European Club Soccer – Review

 In 1992, I was just beginning to become interested in football.
-I was playing in my school team, and at weekends would play for local Saturday morning teams.
-My love of football meant that I also sought out football computer games.
-FIFA International Soccer and Pro Evolution Soccer were a few years away yet, so I purchased European Club Soccer.
+I was playing in my school team, and at weekends would play for local Saturday morning clubs.
+My love of football meant that I also sought out football video games.
+FIFA International Soccer (1993) and International Superstar Soccer Pro (1997) were a few years away yet, so I purchased European Club Soccer.

 Title screen (screenshot taken by the author)